emmajanedrews/base-template/_posts/2017-02-03-whats-going-on-with-mortgage-rates.md

 A forecast I recently saw on U.S. News and World Report predicted that we will see an increase in rates of .5% to 1% this year.
 Currently, the average rate is 4.2%.
 What do these numbers mean to you?

-<br>Let’s look at an example.
+Let’s look at an example.
 Say you have a $300,000 mortgage.
 With a 4% rate, your monthly payment is $1,432.
 With a 4.5% rate, the payment on the same $300,000 mortgage is $1,520 per month.
 If rates increase up to 5%, which many are expecting, the payment on that same mortgage would go up to $1,610 per month.

 {% include pullquote.html %}